A little Voodoo perhaps, it seems that the sunshine of California has finally found its native sons. Is it time for my gin and tonic yet?

 No, no, what he really said was that "Love shows our lack of compassion, itself being harsh and arid, barefoot and homeless, sleeping on the naked earth, in doorways, or in the very streets beneath the stars of heaven."

-This is deep, or it means you should get your booty out to apartment land quick, because the Italian hats are out, and the price 'o hot dogs is goin' up.
+This is deep, or it means you should get your booty out to apartment land quick, because the Italian hats are out, and the price of cheese on hot dogs is goin' up.